payfazz/docker-sh/README.md

 - `dirsum` checksum of `dir`, you should use this to avoid name collision

 if `name` is not specified, it will be set to `$dirname-$dirsum`.

+NOTE: if you messed up in `opts` variable, it will likely fail to start the container. `show_cmds` command will give you final result.

 #### `quote` function
 because POSIX shell does't support array (actually It doest provide ONE array, the args, `"$@"`), I provide `quote` function utility, to convert string to quoted one so you can use it in `eval` and `set` command to modify `"$@"` safely